loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 One set of reasons why wages may be sticky downward involves economic laws and institutions.
 If a worker is receiving the minimum wage and no more, it is illegal to reduce his or her wages.
 For union workers operating under a multiyear contract with a company, wage cuts might violate the contract and create a labor dispute or a strike.
 Minimum wages and union contracts are not, however, the reason why wages are sticky downward for the U.S. economy as a whole.
 After all, out of the 73.3 million or so employed workers in the U.S. economy who earn wages by the hour, only about 1.1 million---less than 2% of the total---are working for (or in some special cases below) the minimum wage.
 Similarly, labor unions represent only about 12% of American wage and salary workers.
 In other high-income countries, more workers may have their wages determined by unions or the minimum wage, but in the United States, these two factors affect only about 15% or less of the labor force.

 Economists looking for reasons why wages might be sticky downwards have focused on factors that may characterize most labor relationships in the economy, not just a few.
 There are a number different possible explanations.
+We will review five of them here.

 ###### Implicit contracts